 At UHS we aim to prepare our young people for their future rather than for our past.
-The interests, of our students is always, front and centre.
-We continue to reconceive how we can best prepare our students for employability in a fast-changing labour market and for active citizenship in a democratic society.
+The interests, passions, and vision for themselves, is always, front and centre.
+Our role is to prepare our students for the elusive question 'what comes next' and how we can get our young people invested in their future and the future of work.